Einstein problem

-Proposed solutions
+Partial solutions

 In 1988, Peter Schmitt discovered a single aperiodic prototile in three-dimensional Euclidean space.
 While no tiling by this prototile admits a translation as a symmetry, some have a screw symmetry.
 The screw operation involves a combination of a translation and a rotation through an irrational multiple of π, so no number of repeated operations ever yield a pure translation.
 This construction was subsequently extended by John Horton Conway and Ludwig Danzer to a convex aperiodic prototile, the Schmitt–Conway–Danzer tile.
 The presence of the screw symmetry resulted in a reevaluation of the requirements for non-periodicity.
 Chaim Goodman-Strauss suggested that a tiling be considered strongly aperiodic if it admits no infinite cyclic group of Euclidean motions as symmetries, and that only tile sets which enforce strong aperiodicity be called strongly aperiodic, while other sets are to be called weakly aperiodic.

 The Socolar–Taylor tile was proposed in 2010 as a solution to the einstein problem, but this tile is not a connected set.

 In 1996, Petra Gummelt constructed a decorated decagonal tile and showed that when two kinds of overlaps between pairs of tiles are allowed, the tiles can cover the plane, but only non-periodically.
 A tiling is usually understood to be a covering with no overlaps, and so the Gummelt tile is not considered an aperiodic prototile.
-An aperiodic tile set in the Euclidean plane that consists of just one tile–the Socolar–Taylor tile–was proposed in early 2010 by Joshua Socolar and Joan Taylor.
+An aperiodic tile set in the Euclidean plane that consists of just one tile (the Socolar–Taylor tile) was proposed in early 2010 by Joshua Socolar and Joan Taylor.
 This construction requires matching rules, rules that restrict the relative orientation of two tiles and that make reference to decorations drawn on the tiles, and these rules apply to pairs of nonadjacent tiles.
 Alternatively, an undecorated tile with no matching rules may be constructed, but the tile is not connected.
 The construction can be extended to a three-dimensional, connected tile with no matching rules, but this tile allows tilings that are periodic in one direction, and so it is only weakly aperiodic.
 Moreover, the tile is not simply connected.